bendera/vscode-commit-message-editor/README.md

 This extension contributes the following settings:

-* `commit-message-editor.template`: Predefined commmit message template
+* `commit-message-editor.staticTemplate`: Template for the text view
+* `commit-message-editor.dynamicTemplate`: Template for the form view
 * `commit-message-editor.tokens`: Editable inputs in the form view
-* `commit-message-editor.defaultView`: Default view of the editor (textarea or form)
+* `commit-message-editor.view.defaultView`: Default view of the editor (textarea or form)
+* `commit-message-editor.view.showRecentCommits`: Show recent commits in the main view

 **Happy coding!**